 This all ended with the 1792 Insurrection, the Storming of the Tuileries and the Declaration of the First Republic.
 The King and Queen took refuge at the National Assembly, now called National Convention and were imprisoned at the Temple Fortress.
 The King was brought to trial, declared guilty and executed, in January 1793.
 His widow was brought to La Force prison, separated from her children, the Dauphin ("Louis XVII" for Royalists) and Marie Thérèse, Madame Royale, and her sister-in-law, Madame Elisabeth.
 Initially, Danton and Robespierre had hoped to ransom her to the Austrians in hope for a peace agreement, but all their overtures were rejected.
 Eventually, the Parisian Mob, who loudly clamored for the trials and executions of all traitors, got their wish.
 Marie Antoinette was brought to a trial, which was less a case of justice at her actual crimes (treason) and more a ritual of humiliation with wild misogynist allegations and insults flung at her by populist demagogues.
 Eventually, she was guillotined in the month of October during the Reign of Terror.
 Her son was left in the care of a cobbler and his wife, was raised poorly and shortly thereafter died of malnutrition, depression or the shock of the change in habit and lifestyles, nobody is quite sure.
 Her daughter survived and was eventually exchanged as a hostage and lived a long life.
 She would live to see the Bourbon Restoration and the return to honour of her parents.
 The Bourbon and Orleans Restoration led to a period of revisionism where writers who formerly criticized the Queen now looked at her with Nostalgia Filter and Rose-Tinted Narrative.

 Marie Antoinette remains a highly popular and enduring historical figure, appearing in novels, manga, comics, music, plays and movies.
-Modern depictions tend to be more sympathetic of the Queen than usual.
+Modern depictions tend to be more sympathetic towards the Queen.

 Tropes as portrayed in fiction: